WesterdijkInstitute/BUSCO-fungal-phylogenomics/README.md

                         Path to 'links_to_ODB10.txt' file, which contains
                         information about the BUSCO genes.
 It will be used for the gene report.
+Optional
+  -s SUMMARY, --summary SUMMARY
-Optional --metadata METADATA   Path to 'metadata.tsv' file, which contains information about the assembly set.
-It will be used for the assembly report.
+                        Path to the summary .tsv file, which contains information about the assembly set.
+It will be used for the assembly reports.
 Optional -t THRESHOLD, --threshold THRESHOLD
                         A number between 0 and 1 representing the percentage of Busco completeness (relative to the number of total